anastop/multinet/README.md

   If all the topologies are built successfully you should synchronously get a `200 OK` response code.

+_Gradual Bootup_

+We observed that the Opendaylight SDN controller displays some instability issues when it is overwhelmed with switch additions.
+The solution we pose to this problem is the gradual switch bootup.
+In more detail, we modified the Mininet `start` method as follows
+- We split the switches we need to start in groups
+- The size of each group is specified by the `group_size` parameter
+- We start the switches in each group normally
+- After all the switches in a group have started we insert a delay
+- The delay is specified by the `group_delay` parameter

+We have observed that this method allows us to boot larger topologies with greater stability.
+Moreover it gives us a way to estimate the boot time of a topology in a deterministic way.

 #### Start Multinet topologies